Graduate Studies Reports Access

 Each student will observe two children/adolescents performing the same physical activity or exercise.
 The children should be at least 5 years apart.
 Students will compare the performance of the two children in terms of the physiological changes of maturation associated with performance.
 Students should focus on the physiological systems covered in class (cardiovascular system, respiratory system, neuromuscular system, endocrine system) as well as normal growth and development of children.
 Students will present their observations in a written paper which may include visual aids.

-7.1 Normal growth and development of children
+- Major Topics: 7.1 Normal growth and development of children

 7.1.1 Biological and morphological maturation

 7.1.2 Skeletal maturation

 7.2.2 Ethical aspects of exercise testing/research in children

 7.3.1 Cardiovascular response to endurance exercise

 7.3.2 Ventilatory response to endurance exercise in children

 7.3.3 Musculoskeletal response to endurance exercise

 7.4 Development of anaerobic fitness